Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ```
 npx hardhat run scripts/deploy.ts --network alfajores
 ```

 The breakdown of the script:

-- I deployed the Factory contract and log the factory `contract address`
+- Deployed the Factory contract and logged the factory `contract address`.
-- I get the `bytecode` and log it(passing in the parameters required)
+- Got the `bytecode` and log it(passing in the parameters required).
-- I generate `salt` by passing 1 to it and also log it
+- Generated `salt` by passing 1 to it and also log it.
-- I get precomputed address by passing salt and bytecode to it and also log it
+- Got precomputed address by passing salt and bytecode to it and also log it.
-- I called the createContract function and passed in salt and bytecode and also log the result
+- Called the `createContract` function and passed in salt and bytecode and also log the result.
-- I Interacted with the `TestContract` contract passing in the deployed address.
+- Interacted with the `TestContract` contract passing in the deployed address.

 You will discover that the deployed address and the precomputed address are the same thing.
 So, before deployement we can always check for the contract address that will be generated when a particular bytecode is attached to a contract bytecode in **create2**

 ![Deployment Output](Images/deployed.png)

-### Conclusion
+### Conclusion:

+Therefore, deploying a contract with create2 on Celo allows you to pre-determine the contract's address before deploying it to the network, making it more efficient and cost-effective.
+This is achieved by calculating the address of the contract using the contract's bytecode, a salt value and the address of the creator account.
+By using create2, you can ensure that the contract address will be the same across different Ethereum-based networks, reducing the risk of errors or discrepancies.
+To deploy a contract with create2 on Celo, you can use the Celo SDK or web3.js library to interact with the Celo network and follow the specific steps outlined in the Celo documentation.

-In summary, using create2 in Solidity provides several benefits to developers, including cost savings, improved user experience, contract upgradeability, and better security.
+Hence, using CREATE2 in Solidity provides several benefits to developers like cost savings, improved user experience, contract upgradeability and better security.
 <br/>

 The link to my project repository can be found [here](https://github.com/Ultra-Tech-code/Deployment-with-create2).